srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_08-visualize-data-stream-in-power-bi.md

 1. Leave **Partition Count** set to **1**.

-    > [!NOTE] Partitions are a data organization mechanism that relates to the downstream parallelism required in consuming applications.
+    > **Note**:  Partitions are a data organization mechanism that relates to the downstream parallelism required in consuming applications.
 The number of partitions in an event hub directly relates to the number of concurrent readers you expect to have.
 You can increase the number of partitions beyond 32 by contacting the Event Hubs team.
 The partition count is not changeable, so you should consider long-term scale when setting partition count.
 In this lab, we only require 1.

 1. Leave **Message Retention** set to **1**.

-    > [!NOTE] This is the retention period for events.
+    > **Note**:  This is the retention period for events.
 You can set the retention period between 1 and 7 days.
 For this lab, we only require the minimum retention.

 1. Leave **Capture** set to **Off**.

-    > [!NOTE] Azure Event Hubs Capture enables you to automatically deliver the streaming data in Event Hubs to an Azure Blob storage or Azure Data Lake Store account of your choice, with the added flexibility of specifying a time or size interval.
+    > **Note**:  Azure Event Hubs Capture enables you to automatically deliver the streaming data in Event Hubs to an Azure Blob storage or Azure Data Lake Store account of your choice, with the added flexibility of specifying a time or size interval.
 We do not require this feature for the lab.

 1. To create the Azure Hubs Instance, click **Create**.
 Wait for the resource to be deployed.